tardate/LittleArduinoProjects/Electronics101/StayCreative/README.md

 ### Audio Input

-Consists of a standard electret biasing ciruit.
+Consists of a standard electret biasing circuit.
 The AC signal via 1µF ceramic feeds through an adjustable passive attenuator (22kΩ | 100kΩ pot) to the amplifier stage.

 The audio signal is amplified with an LM358 in non-inverting amplifier configuration with a hefty 330x gain.